Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Winner – WordPress

-By keeping the content and functionality away from the design, WordPress can offer a lot more flexibility than Webflow.
+By separating content and functionality from the design, WordPress can offer much more flexibility than Webflow.
 It also gives users access to various designs and tools to edit a website’s appearance.

 4. E-commerce Support